jax-ml/jax/docs/201/callbacks.md

 (jax-201-pure-callback)=
 ### Exploring `pure_callback`

-{func}`jax.pure_callback` is generally the callback function you should reach for when you want host-side execution of a pure function: i.e. a function that has no side-effects (such as printing values, reading data from disk, updating a global state, etc.).
+{func}`jax.pure_callback` is generally the callback function you should reach for when you want host-side execution of a pure function: i.e. a function that has no side effects (such as printing values, reading data from disk, updating a global state, etc.).

 The function you pass to {func}`jax.pure_callback` need not actually be pure, but it will be assumed pure by JAX's transformations and higher-order functions, which means that it may be silently elided or called multiple times.